 It is especially important that PhD students are enrolled every semester until they obtain their PhD.
 Failure to do this will terminate enrollment in the PhD program and necessitate formal readmission to the Graduate School in order to complete the degree program.
 This is only granted upon a satisfactory explanation and payment of past fees.
-MS candidates are not required to enroll after completion of their course and research requirement unless they hold a student appointment as an Associate

-Instructor or Research Assistant, in which case they must enroll for at least 6 credit hours.
+MS candidates are not required to enroll after completion of their course and research requirement unless they hold a student appointment as an Associate Instructor or Research Assistant, in which case they must enroll for at least 6 credit hours.
 Beyond 3 years, the course enrollments usually change.
 Students who have earned 90 of more hours of graduate credit and who hold student appointments as Associate Instructors, Graduate Assistants or Research Assistants that amount to at least 0.375 FTE (15 hours per week work-load) are required to enroll for six hours of credit in G901 or other courses during each semester (up to 6 semesters, which is equal to 3 years for most students) that they continue to hold an appointment.
 Summer registration is not required unless the student is graduating during the summer (see Graduate Office).

 1.3 Transfer of Credits.
 Graduate School regulations permit students to transfer up to 30 hours of graduate credit for approved courses that count toward the required 90 credits for the PhD.
 This requires special petition and such transfers do not automatically fulfill any departmental major or minor course requirements, unless the individual Advisory Committee specifically approves this.
+Typically, the maximum requirements approved are one major and one minor course.
+Petitions are solicited and reviewed in the winter of a student's first year after they have joined a research group.

 In general, credits transferred must be lecture courses for which a grade of B or better was obtained that were taken in a U.S. graduate institution and not previously used for credit towards a bachelor's degree.
 Courses that were taken as an undergraduate in excess of the minimum graduation requirements for the bachelor's degree or as a graduate student towards completion of an MS are acceptable.
 Courses that are not substantially equivalent to courses the student has taken here may not be approved.

-Such credit transfers are usually made when you arrive on campus your first year of graduate studies.
 To count toward the 90 credits required for the PhD, the courses must have been taken within 7 calendar years of advancement to candidacy.

-1.4 Programs and Degree Types.
+- 1.4 Programs and Degree Types.
 Students can complete an MS or PhD in Chemistry.
 In addition, Chemistry participates in several interdepartmental programs.
-Details of these programs are given in the University Graduate School Bulletin, which is updated yearly at: https://graduate.indiana.edu/academics-research/bulletin.html
+Details of these programs are given in the University Graduate School Bulletin, which is updated yearly at: https://graduate.indiana.edu/academics-research/bulletin.html - a.
+Dual MS chemistry/MSES: This is a dual Master's Degree program involving Chemistry and the School of Public and Environmental Affairs (SPEA). - b.
+Quantum Information Science (QIS)-MS: Classes are listed from Chemistry, Computer Science, Engineering, Mathematics, and Physics.